 We are Consumer Opinion LLC. d/b/a PissedConsumer.com.
 Before initiating litigation against PissedConsumer.com (“PissedConsumer”) or seeking the identity of a individual who has posted a review or comment on PissedConsumer, we encourage you to familiarize yourself with the content appearing below.

 We have compiled the information to aid you, or your agents, for the purpose of explaining some of the more common issues we are contacted about.
-Our hope is that together this page, and the information appearing in our FAQ section, will answer the majority of inquiries we receive concerning certain legal issues involving our website.
+Our hope is that together this page, and the information appearing in our FAQ for Consumers and FAQ for Companies sections, will answer the majority of inquiries we receive concerning certain legal issues involving our website.

 A valid decision of arbitrator